jacksoncouse/Guide/README.md

 Why work differently than you're used to?

 The demands of digital publishing scale exponentially, but _individual humans beings don't scale_.
 The net number of requests for publishing attention exceeds our ability to provide that attention.
 Our ability to respond thoughtfully to the material we do publish is extremely limited.
-The scale is all out of whack.
-The CCK is a way to streamline the publishing process so that all of our material gets the attention it deserves.
+The CCK is a way to scale and streamline the publishing process so that all of our material gets the attention it deserves.

 This is also a change in _mentality_: